 - Take your own reusable bag, cardboard box lid, or even a reusable lunch bag and have the food establishment put your food in it vs. a plastic or paper bag.
 This will work better if you skip the drive through or call ahead.
 If you go through a drive through, you’re going to have a hard time convincing the restaurant to skip the disposables.

 - With the above in mind, skip the drive through.
 Get out of your car and go inside.
 Don’t sit for 20 minutes idling in a line of cars.

 - Take your own food containers.
 Some restaurants won’t fill your reusable containers due to health regulations or general restaurant policy, but it doesn’t hurt to ask.
 To-Go Ware makes many creative options for hot and cold food storage that would work well for take out, such as their To-Go Ware 3 Tier Stainless Steel Food Carrier.

 - Skip the drink in total.
 There is no reason to get a drink, in a paper or Styrofoam cup, plus the lid and straw, when I know you’ve got drinks at home.

 - Just say no to utensils and paper napkins.
 Since you’re going home, use your own silverware and cloth napkins vs. disposables.

 - Forget the extras.
 Tiny little packets of ketchup, other sauces, salt, pepper and butter add up to a whole lot of trash.
 If you’ve got condiments at home, use them.

 - Talk to your fave take out place about going more green with their take out packaging.
-The Green Restaurant Association has a handy go green suggestion letter you can give to your favorite take-out place.

 How do you keep your take out green?